 Want to spend a couple of unproductive hours on the internet?
-Google the question: “Does your college major matter?”
-You’ll find countless articles offering unequivocal yes’s and no’s, followed by dissenting reader comments diametrically opposed to the author’s.
-Articles imploring young people to “follow your passion” are littered with negative comments bashing such advice as quixotic, privileged, and sure to result in a nation of theater majors who are buried in debt and sweeping floors at Burger King.
-Articles cautioning young people to pick a major that is “a good investment” are countered by anecdotal examples of billionaires (usually Steve Jobs studying calligraphy at Reed College) and platitudes about “reaching for the stars.”
+Start by Googling “What should I major in?”.
+You’ll find countless articles with strong points of view.
+Some will sell the pragmatism of the hard sciences, engineering, or business.
+Others will tell you to pursue your dreams in drama, philosophy, or gender studies.
+Either way, these articles will be followed by dissenting reader comments diametrically opposed to the author’s.
+Articles imploring young people to “follow your passion” are littered with negative comments.
+Such advice is labeled as quixotic, privileged, and sure to result in a nation of theater majors who are buried in debt and sweeping floors at Burger King.
+Articles cautioning young people to pick a major that is “a good investment” are countered by anecdotal examples of billionaires.
+A common one is Steve Jobs studying calligraphy at Reed College accompanied by platitudes about “reaching for the stars.”

-Here’s the truth: for some people major will matter very much and for others it won’t matter at all.
+Here’s the truth: for some people the answer to “What should I major in?” will matter very much and for others it won’t matter at all.
 No global, one-size-fits-all approach is helpful.
 The only thing that matters is whether major selection is going to matter for you.
 Let’s take a look at the factors that you should consider.

 I want be X so I need to major in X

 In math, the shortest distance between two points is a straight line.
 In career planning, this can sometimes be the case but is not a hard-and-fast rule.